Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Introduction

 For many applications of interest, we are faced with scenarios where the EM signals of targets are small.
 As instrumentation, and the sensitivity of field instruments, improves, so does our ability to detect subtle signals.
 This motivates scrutiny of the details of the components of an EM response.
 Although in principle, it is appreciated that the magnetic permeability of steel may affect the data, without carrying through with the simulations, we don't know how large the effect will be and whether it can be ignored, or if, by accounting for it, we can obtain more information from the EM data.

 For more general applications of EM, there have been other studies on the impacts of magnetic permeability in EM experiments.
-Foundational literature on solutions for the response of a conductive, permeable sphere is developed by \cite{wait_conducting_1951, wait_conducting_1953, ward_unique_1959}. \citep{zhang_simultaneous_1999} demonstrates how magnetic permeability impacts 1D inversions of EM data. \cite{Pavlov2001} provides an analysis about the role of magnetic permeability in time-domain EM experiments.
-They rewrite the Maxwell-Ampere equations to show two contributions due to magnetic permeability: an effect due to magnetization and an impact on the induction currents.
+Foundational literature on solutions for the response of a conductive, permeable sphere is developed by \cite{wait_conducting_1951, wait_conducting_1953, ward_unique_1959}. \cite{zhang_simultaneous_1999} demonstrates how magnetic permeability impacts 1D inversions of EM data. \cite{Pavlov2001} provides an analysis about the role of magnetic permeability in time-domain EM experiments.
+They rewrite the Maxwell-Ampere equations to show two implications of magnetic permeability: its effect on the magnetization and its impact on the induction currents.
 They show the effect of permeability is to amplify a time-domain EM signal and also delay the decay in time. \cite{Noh2016} examine the impacts of permeability in a frequency domain EM.
 They perform numerical simulations and use the integral form of Maxwell's equations to gain insights about the role of permeability.
 They describe the impacts in terms of induction, magnetization, and coupling effects.
 Both of these papers consider inductive sources and use models of compact targets with moderate conductivities.
 The contribution of our work is to extend the analysis on the role of permeability to grounded source experiments with steel-cased wells that introduce extreme contrasts in both conductivity and permeability.